John Milbank

-Alasdair John Milbank (born 23 October 1952) is an English Anglo-Catholic theologian and is an emeritus professor in the Department of Theology and Religious Studies at the University of Nottingham, where he is president of the Centre of Theology and Philosophy.
-Milbank previously taught at the University of Virginia and before that at the University of Cambridge and the University of Lancaster.
-He is also chairman of the trustees of the think tank ResPublica.
+Alasdair John Milbank (born 23 October 1952) is a British theologian and philosopher.
+He is professor emeritus of Religion, Politics and Ethics at the University of Nottingham, where he is also president of the Centre of Theology and Philosophy and the Centre for Social Renewal.
+Milbank has previously taught at Lancaster University, University of Cambridge, and University of Virginia, where he held the Frances Myers Ball Chair of Philosophical Theology.
+While at Cambridge as a Reader, he was also fellow of Peterhouse.

 Milbank founded the radical orthodoxy movement.
 His work crosses disciplinary boundaries, integrating subjects such as systematic theology, social theory, ethics, aesthetics, philosophy, political theory and political theology.
 He first gained recognition after publishing Theology and Social Theory in 1990, which laid the theoretical foundations for the movement which later became known as radical orthodoxy.
+He further developed the radical orthodoxy agenda in several works, including The Word made Strange, Being Reconciled, Truth in Aquinas (with Catherine Pickstock), The Suspended Middle and Beyond Secular Order.

 Life

-Education
+Early life and education

-Following his secondary education at Hymers College, he received a Bachelor of Arts degree with third-class honours in modern history from The Queen's College, Oxford.
+Alasdair John Milbank was born in Kings Langley, England, on 23 October 1952.
+Following his secondary education at Hymers College, he received a Bachelor of Arts degree in modern history from The Queen's College, Oxford.
 He was awarded a postgraduate certificate in theology from Westcott House, Cambridge.
 During his time in Cambridge he studied under Rowan Williams.
 He then received his Doctor of Philosophy degree from the University of Birmingham.
-His dissertation on the work of Giambattista Vico, entitled "The Priority of the Made: Giambattista Vico and the Analogy of Creation", was written under the supervision of Leon Pompa.
+His dissertation on the work of Giambattista Vico, entitled "The Priority of the Made: The Religious Dimension in Vico's Thought", was written under the supervision of Leon Pompa.
 The University of Cambridge awarded him a senior Doctor of Divinity degree in recognition of published work in 1998.

+He has delivered numerous lectures internationally, including the Stanton Lectures at the University of Cambridge, further contributing to contemporary theological discourse.

 Personal life

-Milbank was born in Kings Langley, England, on 23 October 1952.
-He married Alison Milbank, also a lecturer at the University of Nottingham, in 1978.
-They have a son, Sebastian Milbank.
+Milbank married Alison Milbank, also professor emerita at the University of Nottingham, in 1978.
+They have a daughter, Reverend Dr Arabella Milbank Robinson, and a son, Dr Sebastian Milbank, beside two grandsons, Aubrey and Ivor Robinson, as well as a new granddaughter, Cora.